nightwatchjs/nightwatch-docs/guide/writing-tests/chrome-devtools-recorder.md

 <div class="page-header"><h2>Create Nightwatch test using Google Chrome Devtools Recorder</h2></div>

-Google recently launched the Recorder tool in its Devtools ecosystem, letting users record all their test actions.
+Google launched the Recorder tool in its Devtools ecosystem, letting users record all their test actions.

 ### What is Chrome Devtools Recorder?

 Chrome Devtools Recorder is a tool which allows you to record and replay test actions directly in the browser and also export them as JSON (or export them in e2e test), as well as measure test performance.
 If you want to know more about the DevTools Recorder, you can read all about it [here](https://developer.chrome.com/docs/devtools/recorder/).

-The tool is straightforward, and since it’s plugged into the Browser, we have the convenience of not switching the context or dealing with any third-party tool.
+The tool is straightforward, and since it’s plugged into the browser, we have the convenience of not switching the context or dealing with any third-party tool.
 Let's see how you can easily and quickly record your test actions and run your first test.

 We will use the [Coffee Cart](https://coffee-cart.netlify.app/) website to record our first test and export it as a Nightwatch test script.

-### How to Record a test with Chrome Devtools Recorder?
+### How to record a test with Chrome Devtools recorder?

 - Open the [Coffee Cart](https://coffee-cart.netlify.app/) website.
 We will use this as a demo page to record our first test.
-- [Open Chrome Devtool ](https://developer.chrome.com/docs/devtools/open/)(you can right-click on the webpage and click on inspect)
+- [Open Chrome Devtools](https://developer.chrome.com/docs/devtools/open/)(you can right-click on the webpage and click on inspect)
-- Now, click on the Recorder tab
+- Now, click on the `Recorder` tab
 <br>
 ![Recorder-tab](https://user-images.githubusercontent.com/8705386/184881801-30dcd61f-5ace-47e8-9432-670771fc09ae.png)
 <br>